 Here at Sheep Dip Lane Academy we always aim for 100% attendance.
 However, if your child is absent from school for any reason, please let us know as soon as possible either by telephone call or a text - did you know you can reply to the text message you receive if your child is absent? - Why not save our number into your contacts.

 Every week we have a competition to find out which class has the overall best attendance.
 The class with the highest percentage for attendance is celebrated in our weekly Principal's Achievement and Attendance Assembly and the winning classes receive a certificate to display.

-It is important that children arrive in school on time so they are in the classroom for registration and are ready to work on daily spelling and reading activities.
+It is important that children arrive in school on time so they are in the classroom for registration by 08:40 and are ready to work on daily spelling and reading activities.

 Absence from School and Holidays during term time

 Every school day counts!
 Days off school add up to lost learning.

 In total there are 175 non-school days a year.
 This gives families the opportunity to:

 - Go on days out

 Parents and Carers have a duty to ensure their child's regular attendance at school, if your child does not attend then you will receive letters, may be invited for an Attendance Support Plan (ASP) meeting with our Inclusion Manager and should attendance not approve then you are at risk of being issued with an Educational Penalty Notice (EPN) - this could result in you receiving a fine or facing prosecution, see the information from the Local Authority below.

 The law states that parents do not have the right to take their child out of school for holidays during term time.
 However, if you decide to take your child on holiday during term-time without the school's permission this will be recorded as unauthorised absence and may result in you, as parents/carers being issued with a Fixed Penalty Notice.